willviles/ember-useragent/README.md

 ### Injection

-By default, this addon will generate an initializer in `app/initializers/user-agent.js` that injects the `userAgent` service app-wide.
-If the `userAgent` property conflicts with other addons or you wish to use manual injection (`Ember.service.inject`) you can override this file.
+Prior to `0.11.0`, this addon generated an initializer in `app/initializers/user-agent.js` that injected the `userAgent` service across all controllers, components and routes.
+This does not happen in `>=0.11.0`.

 ## Using UAParser.js